Facts About Technology Addiction in the US!

 Facts About Technology Addiction in 2023

-• In 2023, technology addiction is a growing concern, garnering attention from experts and the public.
+• In 2023, technology addiction was a growing concern, garnering attention from experts and the public.

 • Adults typically spend nine hours and five minutes daily on screens.